asangvnit/sysprog-workshop/valgrind-demo/README.md

 # Leaks, locks and much more

+When writing large programs that run in the background - servers/services, its is not enough to validate that they function correctly.
+It is extremely important to ensure that they do not *Leak* resources.
+Resource leaks can be any one of the following:

+- Memory Leaks - Forgetting to free memory that is no longer used.
+- File descriptor leaks - Forgetting to close the files that we are no longer using.
+- Networking socket leaks - Unused sockets that we forget to close.

+In addition, multi-threaded programs can potentially deadlock due to inability to aquire locks due to circular dependencies or forgetting to release a lock.

 [Valgrind](https://valgrind.org/) is an instrumentation framework for building dynamic analysis tools.
 Valgrind tools can automatically detect many memory management and threading bugs, and profile your programs in detail.

 ## Simple example